DeltaLabo/cell_charger_discharger/README.md

 ### Documentation ###

-* Full documentation in HTLM version can be found in **documentation/htlm/index.htlm**
+* Full documentation in HTLM version can be found in **[repository directory]/documentation/htlm/index.htlm**

 ### What is this repository for? ###

-* This repository was created to be used in conjuction with the integrated system known as "Charger_discharger.V4.1".
+* This repository was created to be used in conjuction with the integrated system known as "Charger_discharger.V5".
+The latest .
 It was created to control the PIC16F1786 installed for feedback control and serial logging.
-* Hardware version: Charger_discharger.V4.1
+* Hardware version: Charger_discharger.V5
+* PCB design files  located in **[repository directory]/pcb/**

 ### How do I get set up? ###

 * Connect usign serial cable model "TTL-232R-5V-AJ".
-* **Serial terminal** Start with the following settings BR:19200 kbps, Data: 8 bit, Parity: none, Stop bits: 1, Flow control: none.
-Press "x" to restart and show the main menu.
+* **Serial terminal** Start with the following settings BR:57600 kbps, Data: 8 bit, Parity: none, Stop bits: 1, Flow control: none.
+Press "ESC" to restart and show the main menu.
 Set the desired configuration following the instructions.
 * **LabView logger program** A program for receiving, saving and plotting the test data is included in the repository, in the directory **labview_logger/logger.exe**.
 The following programs are needed in order to run this program in a PC that **does not** have LabView installed:
 	* [LabVIEW Run-Time Engine 2016 - (64-bit)](http://www.ni.com/download/labview-run-time-engine-2016/6067/en/)
 	* [NI-VISA Run-Time Engine 16.0](http://www.ni.com/download/ni-visa-run-time-engine-16.0/6188/en/)